How do “they” do it?

 Instead of trying to convince people to buy, show them why they should.
 A premium pricing strategy can help you do that.

-Here’s the premium pricing strategy broken down into a step-by-step process:
+In the following section, I will break the premium pricing strategy down into a step-by-step process:

 Step 1: Determine what “differentiation” means in your niche.
 The first step is to identify the characteristics of a premium brand in your industry.
 Depending on your competitors, you may not have to do as much as you think to be one.